8 Things You Do That Could Hurt Your Relationship

 News flash: There's no such thing as a perfect person, so don't expect unrealistic changes.
 Reminding him or her to make the bed is one thing, but trying to radically change shyness or anxiety is another-and could be ignoring the underlying causes for those issues in the first place.

-Getting it on in public can not only make bystanders uncomfortable, it may also compensate for a lack of real communication.
+Getting it on in public can't only make bystanders uncomfortable, it may also compensate for a lack of real communication.
 Stick to hand-holding and quick kisses, and save the rest for the bedroom (or the cell phone?).
+(Related: Has your desire for sex been lacking?
+Learn about a popular supplement that's proven to help fire up your libido.)

 If something is wrong, the other person probably can't read your mind.
 When a problem comes up, speak up at the right time.
 One study suggests young couples are less stressed when they talk out their issues than when they keep their feelings bottled up.
 And don't forget to say, "I love you."
 Expressing emotions-positive and negative-can benefit that bond.